Accumulator Bets explained for Grand National

-Accumulator bets give the chance of winning a large amount of money without having to risk a huge sum of money.
-Find out exactly how they work, how to place an accumulator bet on the Grand National, and whether they’re a better option than a standard win bet.
+Accumulator bets are great because they give you the chance to win a large amount of money without risking a massive sum.
+In the guide below, we’ll reveal exactly how accumulators work, how to place an accumulator bet on the Grand National, and our take on whether they’re a better option than a standard win bet.

 What is an accumulator bet on horse racing?